 I have another barracks memory that I’d like to share.
 My favorite tenor, other than Mario Lanza, happens to be Karen Carpenter.
 The very first time I laid ears on her was during Basic Training.
 I was allowed to retain my portable radio/cassette player/recorder (plus my camera) that I bought while I was at college.
 The unit was sort of a precursor to the “boom box”—this was the days before Walkmans.
 Even then I liked to go to sleep with soft music on, and although I didn’t have headphones to listen privately, my barracks mates did not seem to mind.

-So this one evening as we were all retiring at Lights Out, I had on the local pop station, and they were playing a song that caught my attention, although I didn’t recognize the singer.
+So this one evening as we were all retiring at bedtime, I had on the local pop station, and they were playing a song that caught my attention, although I didn’t recognize the singer.
 The song was “They Long to Be Close to You,” and being a longtime Burt Bacharach fan, I had known the song from years before.
 But I was intrigued by this great, new arrangement and that haunting, sultry voice!
 I was wondering, Who is that?!
 When the record ended, the announcer said that it was The Carpenters.
 Who?
 I had never heard of them before.
 Of course, the record became a mega hit and I became a major Carpenters fan from then on.
 I have everything that they ever recorded.
 I was devastated and really angry when Karen starved herself to death.
 How dare she be dead!

 I rather enjoyed being outdoors for much of the time, the hiking and daily trips to the rifle range.
 We made this fun by singing as we marched along.
 Being the creative musician that I am, I would harmonize and embellish the basic chants, prompting some of the other guys to do the same.
 Some days we were really cooking, and the drill sergeants didn’t seem to mind.
 Besides, it helped pass the time.